Belgrade Fair: Later development

 First exhibition premiered on 23 August 1957 and already from that year, Belgrade Fair was member of the UFI.
 The inaugural fair was the International Exhibition of Technics, with 1,500 exhibitors from 28 states.
 In 11 days it had 1,150,000 visitors, or 2 times more than Belgrade had inhabitants at the time.
 After only several fair exhibitions, the monumental and costly project paid off itself and became the display window for Yugoslav economy.

 The very first broadcast of the Radio Television Belgrade (Dnevnik ("Journal") news program), was aired from Sajam on 23 August 1958, at 20:00.
 It marked 20 years since the television technology was exhibited by the Philips at the pre-war 1938 fair in Staro Sajmište.
 Basketball player Radivoj Korać set the EuroLeague's all-time single-game scoring record of 99 points on 15 January 1965, when the match OKK Beograd-Alvik Basket was held in Sajam during the FIBA European Champions Cup 1964–65 season.

 Second phase of the expansion of the complex began in 1966.
 Halls 7, 8 and 9 were built, but during the first exhibition held in them in the fall of 1966, they burned in fire.
 They were rebuilt in 1967, when the halls 10, 11 and 12 were also finished.
 The last phase was finished in 1975 when the western wing of the Hall 1, later renamed Hall 14 and today Hall 4, was finished.

 In 1961 the fair hosted two European sports championships: 1961 European Amateur Boxing Championships and, few months later, EuroBasket 1961.
 Both were held in the Hall 1.
 The same hall hosted the first major concert of the "youth culture and rock and roll" in Yugoslavia in 1966, with over 100 bands.
 Since then, the hall became a favorite venue for the "urban musical guerrilla", but also for the popular mainstream rock musicians.
 Concerts were held by Ekatarina Velika, Yu Grupa, Bajaga i Instruktori, Riblja Čorba.
 Foreign musicians include Eric Clapton (in 1984), Iron Maiden (1984, 2007), Deep Purple (2003, 2006), Alice Cooper, Kiss, Duran Duran, etc. Occasionally, Serbian folk singers were also performing in the Hall 1, like Džej Ramadanovski (1992; 30,000 spectators).

 During the COVID-19 pandemic in Serbia, Belgrade Fair is used as a vaccination center for the citizens of Serbia and foreigners.
-It was opened in January 25th, 2021 that consisting of 24 medical check-ups booths and 28 vaccination booths in Hall 3.
+It was opened on 25 January 2021 that consisting of 24 medical check-ups booths and 28 vaccination booths in Hall 3.